 In September 2015, Jared was recognized as one of Southwest Florida’s rising business leaders in Gulfshore Business Magazine’s annual 40 Under 40 rising stars feature.

-In addition to his work with Dunkin’ Donuts, Jared is also a leader in one of Naples’ newest business operations, Oasis 41, located just off Marco Island on the East Trail.
+In addition to his work with Dunkin’ Donuts, Jared is a leader in multiple small businesses currently serving the people of Collier County and Marco Island.